 Villagers have planted wetland tree species that have reportedly induced the natural regeneration of grass and reed species, including local medicinal plants.
 Villagers have reported the catch of bigger fish as well as the appearance of other species of fish, indicating positive effects on biodiversity.

-Five hundred community members have been trained on livelihood security and sustainable resource management pertinent to the local ecosystems and landscape.
+Over Five hundred community members have been trained on livelihood security and sustainable haor resource management, which enables them to monitor their own lands to track the status of the project.